 Territorial Scope

-The law applies based on where the system is made available, not where the developer is headquartered.
-A developer in New York, London, or Tokyo that offers a generative AI product to California consumers must comply if the compute threshold is met.
+The law applies based on whether the system is made publicly available to Californians, not on where the developer is headquartered.
+A developer in New York, London, or Tokyo that offers a covered generative AI product to Californians must comply.

 Disclosure Requirements